khenidak/dysk/docs/build-install.md

 # Build & Install #

+> dysk kernel Module has been tested against 4.10.x++ kernel versions

 ## Shortcut ##

 The easiest way to quickly run dysk is to source a shortcut script.
 The script defines alias for installing